aegon1994/Birds-detection-tool-which-is-based-on-YOLOv10/README.md

 In this project, most objects(birds) are tiny and move in high speed, it means the emphasis for location of bounding box is more important than other loss components.
 That is why I raise the weight of the box loss component.

 I combined those condition above for model training, and have the best performance of those models so far.
 I also tried other conditions in yolov10s, but those condition wasn't as good as this combination.
+If you tested another condition is better than mine, Please comment belove, thank you.